Bluetooth is an essential wireless technology used to connect devices, and Acer equips most of its recent laptops with this feature.

 Acer places a sticker on the bottom side of its laptops, which contains key info about the device such as its internet and Bluetooth capabilities.

 Look for something that says ‘Bluetooth Module’ or ‘Bluetooth’ on the sticker.
-If you see this label, then you will know that your Acer laptop has Bluetooth.
+If you see this label, you will know your Acer laptop has Bluetooth.

 Check on Windows